lmorchard/blog.lmorchard.com/posts/2015-07-22-the-verge-web-sucks.md

 <img src="/uploads/2015/the-verge-web-sucks/more-resources.png" class="fullwidth"
   alt="Loading more resources..." />

 We're up to 20 requests and 1.4MB over ~7 seconds.
 That's on the upper end of what I'd advise, but it's not terrible.
 I said that The Verge is a gorgeous site - that takes some resources.
-Hell, this very blog post is going to be bigger than I'd like, and it's no visual delight.
+Hell, this very blog post is going to be bigger than I'd like thanks to the Twitters & Googles & Disqus, and it's no visual delight either.

 Oh, but wait, it's not done loading yet.
 I'm starting to read & scroll, but my browser's still spinning.
 I wonder what the final stats will be?